 Are you guilty, too?
 I fear that in our culture so many things have become permissible and the word “tolerance” is becoming something that Christians believe to be a biblical concept.
 I don’t know about you, but recent events (specifically with Planned Parenthood) have made me ever so sensitive to the fact that our culture has a very specific agenda and is INDEED teaching our children, whether we like it or not.

-The question is, are we giving our kids the tools they need to defend their faith or are we letting them eat right out of the hands of the wolves?
+The question is, are we creating strong foundations and giving our kids the tools they need to defend their faith or are we letting them eat right out of the hands of the wolves?

 Yes, I believe it’s one or the other without an in between (more about that tomorrow).
 And that’s why I have been working diligently to create a new Bible study that lays the basic foundations for our faith and will help me walk my kids step-by-step through many of the most important issues we face today.
 In the study, we dig into the Scriptures, learn from godly counsel, and then create a statement of faith about each and every one of today’s hot topics including the sanctity of marriage, sanctity of life, purity, substance use/abuse, media, and more.